 For students who wish to change from one major to another major at UNT Dallas, a change of major form must be filed in UNT Dallas Office of Graduate Admissions.
-No change of major will be accepted for students who are on probation, or are otherwise not in good standing with the university.
-In addition, a student must satisfy the standardized admission test requirement for the intended major prior to submitting the request form.
+The request will only be considered if the student is in good standing and has fulfilled the standardized admission test requirement for the program.
+Students not in good standing or without standardized admission test results may only request a change of major with support of the new major department.
 The applicant will go through the same admission process as any new student applying for admission to a UNT Dallas graduate program.
-The student's file will be sent for consideration to the graduate advisor in the proposed major.
+The student's file will be sent for consideration to the graduate program coordinator in the proposed major.